Shah Alam Expressway: Konsortium Expressway Shah Alam Selangor

-The Konsortium Expressway Shah Alam Selangor Sdn Bhd (KESAS) is a join consortium between Selangor State Development Corporation (PKNS), Gamuda Berhad, Arab Malaysian Development Berhad (AMDB) and Permodalan Nasional Berhad (PNB).
+The Konsortium Expressway Shah Alam Selangor Sdn Bhd (KESAS) is a join consortium between Selangor State Development Corporation (PKNS), Gamuda, Arab Malaysian Development Berhad (AMDB) and Permodalan Nasional Berhad (PNB).
 The company was formed on 3 September 1993 to finance, design, construct, operate, maintain and collect toll for the Shah Alam Expressway for 28 years and 9 months.

 Construction

 Construction of the expressway began on 1994.
 Phase 1 (Seafield–Sri Petaling) was completed in 1996 and Phase 2 (Seafield–Pandamaran) was completed in 1998.
 During the 1998 Commonwealth Games in Kuala Lumpur, the expressway became a gateway to National Sports Complex in Bukit Jalil.

 The expressway formerly featured its own electronic toll collection system, known as the "Express TAG".
 From 1 July 2004, the Express TAG was replaced by the Touch 'n Go and SmartTAG systems.

 Tolls

 The Shah Alam Expressway using opened toll systems.